mcchannigan/react-help-screen/src/assets/body.md

 ## Administrative Procedures Manuals

-The Administrative Procedures Manuals (APM) can be found as a link on the Placements/Forms tab of sece.
+The Administrative Procedures Manuals (APM) can be found as a link on the Placements/Forms tab of ***sece***.
 These two documents define the policies and procedures governing student employment at the University.
 [APM A9.860](https://www.hawaii.edu/policy/docs/temp/ap9.860.pdf) defines grievance procedures and [APM A9.880](https://www.hawaii.edu/policy/?action=viewPolicy&policySection=ap&policyChapter=9&policyNumber=880) covers all other policies and procedures related to student employment.

 ## The Hiring Process

 The following is a brief introduction to the hiring process.
 For more details, please refer to the Hiring Policies & Procedures document on the _Forms and Info_ tab, or [Hiring a Student Employee](#hiring-a-student-employee) in this document.

-1. Create a job or open an existing job on the sece system.
+1. Create a job or open an existing job on the ***sece*** system.
 2. Eligible students interested in the position will add the job to their job cart.
 If they are interested in applying for the position, they will hit the apply button that adds them to your applicant list.
 3. Students apply for the position as the employer indicated on the job.
 4. The best candidate is selected and an offer is made.
 Those not selected should be promptly informed so they can continue their job search.